Rick Shorter: 1960s to 1990s

-In the October 2, 1965 edition of Billboard, it was reported that Shorter who at the time was contracted to Columbia Records, had signed an exclusive writing contract with the Edward B. Marks Music Corp.
-On the 16th of April, 1966, Shorter was to appear at the New York Community College with Godfrey Cambridge to perform three of his own compositions which were published by E.B.
+In the October 2, 1965, edition of Billboard, it was reported that Shorter who at the time was contracted to Columbia Records, had signed an exclusive writing contract with the Edward B. Marks Music Corp.
+On April 16, 1966, Shorter was to appear at the New York Community College with Godfrey Cambridge to perform three of his own compositions which were published by E.B.
 Marks.
 He was also on the road a week later promoting his new single "Last Thoughts Of A Young Man".
 In October 1966, the Gene Pitney single "Backstage" was climbing up the UK charts with Shorter's blues rocker "Blue Color" as the B side.
 Also in the same month, Cashbox had announced that he had renewed his contract with E.B.
 Marks.
 He had also written and produced "Love Hides A Multitude of Sins" for The Esquires.
 His two songs "Funky Butt Hall" and "The Hard Road Back" were due for release.
 They were released on Columbia single 4-43881 in December 1966.

 By 1973, he was back with the Seventh-day Adventist church and had left his career in popular music.